I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 Comparing Krav Maga vs Muay Thai, comes down to breaking down the techniques, goals, and training involved in each martial art.

-Again, while I think Krava Maga may have some benefits in exposing you to martial arts and possibly giving you a brief, shallow overview of different techniques, ultimately, Muay Thai is just better all around, as a martial art and as a form of self deffense.
+Again, while I think Krava Maga may have some benefits in exposing you to martial arts and possibly giving you a brief, shallow overview of different techniques, ultimately, Muay Thai is just better all around, as a martial art and as a form of self defense.

 - Muay Thai is one of the most effective striking martial arts out there – using fists, elbows, knees, shins and grappling in the form of the clinch/plum as well as sweeps